Brownsy67/RC_Servo_Range_Extender/Readme.md

 This is for use on Arduino NANO, UNO, MINI, MICRO, or Atmega8A.
 Any boards that use the Atmega328P, or the Atmega32U4.
 I salvaged a couple Atemga8A's and have used those.

+Arduino Nano, UNO, Pro Mini -> Atmega328P

+Arduino Pro Micro, Leonardo -> Atmega32U4   (Choose "Arduino Leonardo" as the board for both of these in the Arduino IDE)

 1CH, 3CH, and 6CH versions.

 [Video of Mapping Input(yellow) to Output(Purple)](https://www.youtube.com/watch?v=Vm6HTiFYYLE&ab_channel=Brownsy67)